 Juvenile Court judges shall be responsible for the appointment of counsel for children or minors in matters subject to the jurisdiction of the Juvenile Court.
-With few exceptions, appointments for minors in Welfare and Institutions Code Section 300 dependency cases are referred to the contracted dependency counsel program.
-Appointments for minors in Welfare and Institutions Code Section 602 delinquency cases are referred to the Public Defender's Office.
+Unless otherwise ordered, appointments for minors in Welfare and Institutions Code Section 300 dependency cases shall be referred to the contracted dependency counsel program.
+Appointments for minors in Welfare and Institutions Code Section 602 juvenile justice cases shall be referred to the Public Defender's Office or, in the case of a conflict of interest, to the Alternate Defender or Conflict Panel counsel.